Gaur4vGaur/Gaur4vGaur.github.io/_posts/aiProductivity/2026-09-14-ai_productivity-mistaking-code-for-engineering-progress.md

 ## What This Actually Means If You Are Leading a Team

-If you are six months into your AI investment and your main evidence of ROI is that the output counter went up, whether that counter says lines or pull requests or tasks completed, I would gently suggest that should worry you more than reassure you.
+If you are six months into your AI investment and your main evidence of ROI is that the output counter went up, whether that counter says lines or pull requests or tasks completed, I would suggest that should worry you more than reassure you.
 You might be measuring the accumulation of future cost and calling it present-day value.

 Here is what I would look at instead: